 Processions inspired by the Passion of Christ abound during the Easter season, but one of the most famous is L’Antica Giudeata in Chianciano Terme.
 This procession is inspired by a 17th century tradition.
 Over 150 costumed figures take to the town’s streets, with Roman soldiers on horseback, Christ carrying the cross, and Pontius Pilate’s court with housemaids and dignitaries.
 Another event worth attending is Pienza’s Processione degli Scalzi (Barefoot Procession), which takes place each Good Friday and is preceded by 12 hooded, barefoot figures carrying torches.

-In Radicofani, the historical reconstructions begin on Maundy Thursday: after Mass, the penitence procession parades along the street, in which 12 monks take place from the Sant’Agata congregation, clothed in red capes, as well as 12 members of the Misericordia confraternity, in white capes.
-On Holy Friday, the procession begins from the church of San Pietro as far as the church of Sant’Agata, where the adoration of the Calvary is held in front of the beautiful altar of Andrea Della Robbia.
+In Grassina, over 500 costumed figures take part in the Passion play: it’s a 90-minute re-enactment which is very impressive.
+In Radicofani, the historical reconstructions begin on Maundy Thursday: after Mass, the penitence procession parades along the street with 12 monks take place from the Sant’Agata congregation, clothed in red capes, and 12 members of the Misericordia confraternity, in white capes.
+On Holy Friday, the procession begins from the church of San Pietro as far as the church of Sant’Agata, where the adoration of the Calvary is held in front of the beautiful altar made by Andrea Della Robbia.